akashpittalwar/Samviddhi-Task-2-API-Development/README.md

 Created an API for fetching data from DB

-There are 5 files:
+There are 4 files:

-api.py : python code
+1. api.py : python code
-code.png : Screenshot of code
+2. Database.png : screenshot of DB
-Database.png : screenshot of DB
+3. Output.PNG : screenshot of output on browser
-Output.PNG : screenshot of output on browser Postman_screenshot.PNG : Screenshot of postman , API testing on the API
+4. Postman_screenshot.PNG : Screenshot of postman , API testing on the API